 Before you submit, you'll be asked to complete a form, where we ask for your: submission title (give title of each story/comic submission)/ name/ email address/ mailing address/ and a 25 word author bio.

-In the author bio, we're just looking to share a little something about you if we publish your work.
+In the author-artist bio, we're just looking to share a little something about you if we publish your work.
 Our list of contributors is lengthy but we like to put your name and bio in our book--thus the 25-word limit.

 Following the bio, if you have an author/artist site you'd like to share, cut-n-paste it there.
 We will try to include the link in the online version of our book site.